The Game Settings menu can be found by clicking the Settings option in the Management Console side bar.

 The pre-defined value which will be applied to the Asset when this template is selected.
 This field is optional.

-Move Down to change the priority of the template.
+Use Move Up and Move Down to change the priority of the template.
 This can be used to prioritize one template over another in case they share similar keys.